-We were in the market for a digital refractometer - as we find regular floating hydrometers cumbersome and wasteful in terms of the amount of fluid required to take a sample.
+We were in the market for a digital refractometer - as we find regular floating hydrometers cumbersome and wasteful in terms of the amount of fluid required to take a sample, and came across this relatively cheap option from AliExpress.
+Read on to find out what it's like.

 As you'd expect, digital refractometers are a significant price jump from the previously mentioned handheld refractometers.
 After some research though we discovered that some digital refractometers can be found on AliExpress at a price point somewhere between the handheld ones and the digital ones available from other online stores.